-Can a Realtor Be Sued For Negligence?
+Can a Lawyer Be Sued For An Error?

-Professionals, Such As a Realtor, Who Are Relied Upon For Advice or Opinion May Be Liable for Mistakes That Cause Harm If the Mistake Was Unreasonable.
+Professionals, Such As a Lawyer, Who Are Relied Upon For Advice or Opinion May Be Liable for Mistakes That Cause Harm If the Mistake Was Unreasonable.
 Professionals Are Required to Act Reasonably.
 An Expert Witness May Need to Confirm What Is Unreasonable.

 Similar Questions About Mistakes By Professionals Include: